Kivunim Gap Year is a “Year-On” program:

 We Seek Students Who Value

-• Openness: We encourage students willing to look beyond our inherent biases and welcome new perspectives.
+• Openness: We encourage students to look beyond our inherent biases and welcome engaging new and often challenging perspectives.

-• Curiosity: Our integrated approach enables students to embrace big questions and explore the unknown.
+• Curiosity: Our integrated curriculum and educational approach enables students to embrace big questions and explore the unknown.

-• Knowledge: Critical thinking is at the core of our academic program and enables our dialogue with the “other.”
+• Knowledge: Critical thinking is at the core of our academic program and both enables and encourages our dialogue with the “other.”

 • Experience: We believe that by doing, the foreign becomes the familiar.